 These experiments will use the Apache TinkerPop Java driver to remotely connect to JanusGraph.
 Some people still run Janus embedded but I usually set it up to be accessed remotely so that the application workload does not commingle with the database workload.

 These tests were run using the original string-based querying method, not the newer language embedded withRemote option.
-A later post will look at performance of the GLV vs. Groovy scripts.
-One update was made on the client driver side prior to test runs.
-The following properties were added to the remote-objects.yaml to allow for more inflight requests to ensure that Gatling was not the bottleneck.
+A later post will look at the performance of the GLV vs. Groovy scripts.
+One update was made on the client driver side before the test runs.

 connectionPool: